anytizer/sargam-blog.lmms/README.md

 Screenshot: Random melody filled in LMMS; under Bhuplai raag pattern, with 4/4 time signature.

 # sargam-blog.lmms
-A blog on how I achieved practically random SARGAM, (hence, the melody) generation for LMMS.
+A blog on how I achieved practically random SARGAM (hence, the melody) generation for LMMS.

 (plese notify me if something is wrong, or misleading in the below text).